ECON 433: Public Economics

 • Lab Assignments (20%)

 In-class lab sessions where you get hands-on experience working with data analysis relevant to public economics.
-Each lab session will require you to submit a script on Canvas.
+Each lab session will require you to complete a short statistical programming assignment in-class.
+If you can’t finish the assignment in-class, you can submit it online in Canvas as a script.

 • Midterm Exams (20%)